 What To Do If You Are Denied A Policy

 - Don’t Panic – Its best to remain calm and rational throughout the underwriting process.
 Sometimes you might be denied simply because there is insufficient information, inadequate responses, or just a misunderstanding.
-If you are to be denied, stay calm and be in constant communication with the insurer and underwriter.
+If you are to be denied, stay calm, and be in constant communication with the insurer and underwriter.

-- Request Information – You are encouraged to ask the insurance company for a specific reason of denial for your application.
+- Request Information – You are encouraged to ask the insurance company for a specific reason for the denial of your application.
 The most common reason for denial is no payment for the first month of the policy or for the application fee (check that first).
 Another common reason is an unknown medical issue that showed up on your health exam.
 In this case, you should be thankful that the issue was discovered and then take the necessary steps to remedy it.
 A third common reason for denial is risky behavior.
 We’ve discussed cigarettes and cigars in the past, but things like mountain climbing and motorcycle riding can also lead to denial of coverage.

 - Get A Physical – You should make an appointment with your doctor for a physical exam; especially if you were denied due to health reasons.
 Many times, these issues can be fixed quickly and after they are, life insurance can be obtained.
 Once the treatment has begun, the applicant should inform the life insurance company to see if this would change the results of the underwriting.